 A sideline on Abbey Road, just a personal thing of mine: the drum sound on the record was the result of having new calf-heads.
 There's a lot of tom-tom work on that record.
 I got the new heads on the drum and I naturally used them a lot – they were so great.
 The magic of real records is that they showed tom-toms were so good.
 I don't believe that magic is there now, because there's so much more manipulation.

 The striking clarity of Starr's drum parts was also due to new recording technology, including the ability to use several microphones to record the kit.
-On The End the drums were recorded on two tracks, allowing the solo to be mixed in stereo.
+The drums on The End were recorded on two tracks, allowing the solo to be mixed in stereo.

 For the first time we were using a transistorized mixing console.
 Up to this point, all the albums had been recorded on a tube desk.
 But this luxurious transistorized desk had a limiter and compressor on every channel and selectable frequencies – it was quite a change.